cryovat/1hgjmay15/README.md

 ## How to play

 You're better off looking at the screenshot above.
-Otherwise, run Love2D at the src folder. :-)
+Otherwise, install Love2D and run [this file](https://github.com/cryovat/1hgjmay15/raw/master/build/game.love).